mamonaco1973/aws-rstudio-ecs/README.md

   - DNS resolution provided by the Active Directory domain controller

 - **Security & IAM:**
-  - Security groups for the EKS cluster, ALB ingress, EFS mount targets, and AD servers
+  - Security groups for ECS container instances, ALB ingress, EFS mount targets, and AD servers
-  - IAM roles for service accounts (IRSA) allowing pods to mount EFS volumes and access Secrets Manager
+  - IAM roles for ECS tasks and instances allowing access to EFS and Secrets Manager
   - Secrets stored in AWS Secrets Manager for AD administrator and RStudio configuration credentials

 - **Active Directory Domain:**
   - Deployed via AWS Directory Service or a custom Samba-based “Mini-AD” controller
-  - Provides centralized user authentication and DNS services for the cluster
+  - Provides centralized user authentication and DNS services for the ECS cluster
-  - Integrated with the RStudio pods through SSSD for domain-based logins
+  - Integrated with RStudio containers through SSSD for domain-based logins

 - **Amazon EFS:**
   - Elastic File System provisioned with mount targets in each private subnet
-  - Security group allowing NFS traffic (TCP/2049) from EKS worker nodes
+  - Security group allowing NFS traffic (TCP/2049) from ECS container instances
   - Used as a persistent backend for both user home directories and shared R package libraries

-- **EKS Cluster & Node Groups:**
+- **ECS Cluster & Auto Scaling Group:**
-  - Amazon EKS cluster deployed via Terraform, with managed node groups across Availability Zones
+  - Amazon ECS cluster deployed via Terraform using the EC2 launch type for container hosting
-  - Nodes configured with IAM permissions for EFS CSI driver, ALB ingress, and Secrets Manager
+  - EC2 instances managed by an Auto Scaling Group configured with IAM roles for EFS and Secrets Manager access
-  - Auto Scaling enabled for dynamic pod scheduling and workload elasticity
+  - Cluster capacity managed dynamically through an ECS capacity provider linked to the ASG

+- **Application Load Balancer (ALB):**
+  - ALB provides HTTPS access to RStudio Server tasks with sticky sessions
+  - Integrated with ECS service for automatic target registration and health monitoring

 - **RStudio Application:**
-  - RStudio Server (Open Source Edition) deployed as a Kubernetes Deployment and Service
+  - RStudio Server (Open Source Edition) deployed as an ECS Service with one or more tasks
-  - ALB Ingress Controller provides external access with TLS termination and sticky sessions
-  - Pods automatically join the AD domain at startup and mount EFS-backed volumes for persistence
+  - Each task dynamically joins the Active Directory domain on startup and mounts EFS-backed volumes
-  - Delivers high availability, reproducibility, and domain-based multi-user access
+  - Provides high availability, reproducibility, and centralized multi-user authentication

 - **Automation & Validation:**
-  - Terraform modules handle dependency ordering across networking, AD, EKS, and application layers
+  - Terraform modules handle dependency ordering across networking, AD, ECS, and application layers
-  - `apply.sh`, `destroy.sh`, and `validate.sh` scripts automate provisioning and teardown
+  - `apply.sh`, `destroy.sh`, and `validate.sh` scripts automate provisioning, teardown, and endpoint checks
-  - Validation confirms EKS health, ALB routing, EFS mounts, and AD-based authentication for RStudio users
+  - Validation confirms ECS service health, ALB routing, EFS mounts, and AD-based authentication for RStudio users

+### Users and Groups

+As part of this project, when the domain controller is provisioned, a set of sample **users** and **groups** are automatically created through Terraform-provisioned scripts running on the Mini-AD server.
+These resources are intended for **testing and demonstration purposes**, showcasing how to automate user and group provisioning in a self-managed Active Directory environment.

 ### Users and Groups